runtime-terror-63/Voting_Backend_Structure/README.md

 # 🗳️ Voting_Backend_Structure

 This is a **backend application** for a simple voting system where users can vote for candidates.
-It supports user authentication, candidate management, and vote casting, with role-based access control for admins and users.
+It supports user authentication, candidate management, and vote casting, with role-based access control for admin and users.

 ---